2005–06 New Jersey Devils season

-The 2005–06 New Jersey Devils season was the 32nd season for the National Hockey League franchise that was established on June 11, 1974, and 24th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 2005–06 New Jersey Devils season was the 32nd season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 24th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
 It was the team's first season back after the NHL canceled the previous season, due to the 2004–05 NHL lockout.
 The Devils rallied from a poor first half of the season to win the Atlantic Division title on the last day of the season.
 For the first time, the Devils defeated the New York Rangers in a playoff series, sweeping their rivals in their opening-round matchup.